Text LinkText Link

 Our governance

-The Pertame School is independently lead by Pertame community members.
+The Pertame School is independently led by Pertame community members.
 The School is informed by an Elders Advisory Group, made up of 20-30 Pertame Elders and community leaders who meet each term to discuss the status of the Pertame Language, and advise the direction of the program.
-The Pertame School has 5 official Pertame staff members and over 20 casual employees.
 The Pertame staff team make all decisions together, guided by the Elders’ Advisory Group and the wider Pertame community.
+The different arms of governance include:

 Our people